ridingwolf/6letterwordexercise/README.md

-# Technical Backend Developer test
+# Technical Developer test

-In this test case for the role of backend developer, you're going to implement an algorithmn.
+In this developer test case, you're going to implement an algorithmn.
 The objective is to test your skills as a developer.

 Technologies that should be used: